jscholfield/git-writing/README.md

 # git-writing

-Using Git for writing with version control using markdown
+Using Git for version control of notes and other documents written using markdown